MyChade/MyChade.github.io/index.md

 hello, i make things

-i'm using this site to host some game builds i'm working on
+i'm using this site to host some games i'm working on

 only one is loaded so far, and it's a work in progress build of "Hello, are you there?"
 (WebGL - Modern Web Browser)